vaibhavkapase1302/AWS-Services/CloudFormation/readme.md

 * Overall, AWS CloudFormation helps you manage your infrastructure more efficiently and with greater consistency by treating it as code.

 [AWS CloudFormation Documantation Link](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-template-resource-type-ref.html)

+## Templates in CloudFormation
+* Templates in CloudFormation provide a way to create and manage AWS resources in a repeatable and automated way, allowing for easy deployment and management of complex systems.
+* CloudFormation uses these templates as blueprints for building your AWS resources.

+### How CloudFormation Works?

 ## Yaml code for S3